serwy/relmod/README.md

 __Note:__ Non-module objects imported using `relmod.imp` are not automatically reloaded if changes occur to the file.
 You will need to reimport them.

-The prior importing functions `fimport` and `ffrom` have been deprecated and will be removed in a later version.

 ### Cell Mode